tardate/LittleArduinoProjects/Equipment/TraceTogetherToken/README.md

 They run a modified protocol called "BlueTrace Lite" which is described in the [TraceTogether Token Technical Write-up](https://www.developer.tech.gov.sg/assets/files/TT_Token_Technical_Writeup.pdf).
-As far as I am aware, we have yet to see an open-sourced reference implentation.
-Full details are only available to manufacturers and partners that have signed up to the Interoperability programme.
+As far as I am aware, we have yet to see an open-sourced reference implementation.
+Full details are only available to manufacturers and partners that have signed up to the interoperability programme.

 If I am reading the official documentation correctly, tokens are pre-loaded with an assigned Company ID (Version & ID) and Global Replay Protection Key (RPK).
 These are used to calculate the Message Authentication Code (MAC) for each encounter token packet, also including a "Company Encoded UUID".